Diving the Banda Sea & Ring of Fire: Hammerheads & Volcanoes

 Is It Suitable for Beginners?

 Due to the remote nature and challenging conditions, Banda Sea & Ring of Fire, is generally not recommended for absolute beginners.
 Most sites are located in the open ocean where currents can be unpredictable and strong.
-And need to be able to control and hold your depth.
+And need to be able to control and hold your depth during ascents and descents.

 If you are a newer diver considering this region: